kito129/betfairHitoricalRawDataConversion/README.md

 ```

-The situation before starting the code would be:

-I put all the .bz2 archive in this folders

-`rawData/BASIC/SOCCER/`
-`rawData/BASIC/TENNIS/`
-`rawData/BASIC/HORSE RACING/`

-`rawData/ADVANCED/SOCCER/`
-`rawData/ADVANCED/TENNIS/`
-`rawData/ADVANCED/HORSE RACING/`
+For the moment the code runs one folder at a time and I have to change the path, but in the new project it should do everything together and eventually divide the markets again by type (ADV / BASIC) and by sport

-From here we hould extract the bz2 and save as json
+We hould extract the .bz2 archive in all sub folder and save as JSON

-I created this code, that you have to fix and imporve with sport differentiation and type too (BASIC / ADVANCED)
+I created this code, that you have to fix and improve with sport differentiation and type too (BASIC / ADVANCED)

 ```python
 # ##